-- What does beyond a reasonable doubt mean, and
+- What does Guilt Beyond a Reasonable Doubt mean, and

 What is beyond a reasonable doubt?

 To answer the first question, reasonable doubt is a term of art that is hard to pin down and everyone seems to have a different opinion.
-One way to think of it is that the CA is required to “exclude every reasonable hypothesis of innocence.”
-Put another way, if there is any reasonable explanation as to your behavior that could be interpreted as you not being DWI, you should win!
+One way to think of it is that the prosecutor is required to “exclude every reasonable hypothesis of innocence.”
+Put another way, if there is any reasonable explanation as to your behavior that could be interpreted as you not being DUI, you should win.

-Given that, how does the CA prove guilt beyond a reasonable doubt?
-Specifically, the CA must prove you were “intoxicated.”
+Given that, how does the prosecutor prove guilt beyond a reasonable doubt?
+Specifically, the prosecutor must prove you were “intoxicated.”
 To do this, the CA will try to show the evidence means that you were under the influence.
 The following questions are usually helpful in determining how the CA will attempt to prove you are guilty:

 - Were you swerving inside your lane, outside your lane, or all over the road?